Cancellative sparse domination: General martingales - single-scale operators

 Sparse operators are defined in terms of $\ell^1$-sums, while sparse maximal operators are $\ell^\infty$-type quantities.
 It is immediate that

 The following result is the key to our approach.

 \begin{proposition} Let $f \in L^\infty(\Omega)$.
 There exists a sparse sequence $\Ss$ such that

-\end{proposition} \begin{proof} The strategy is as follows: we construct the sparse family by adding layers which dominate the different dyadic scales of the range of the maximal function, starting from the largest and decrasing from there.
+\end{proposition} \begin{proof} The proof strategy is as follows: we construct the sparse family by adding layers which dominate the different dyadic scales of the range of the maximal operator, starting from the largest and proceeding downward.
 At each scale, we retain only those sets whose conditional overlap with previous scales is small; points we discard are automatically controlled by $\MaxPer(\MaxAvg_\Ss f)$.
+For simplicity, we assume that $\|f\|_{L^\infty(\Omega)} = 1$.
+For each $k \geq 0$ and $\ell\geq 1$ define